 Acceptance with Resignation

-Shikata-ga-nai is acceptance of fate circumstances that cannot be helped.
+Shikata-ga-nai is acceptance of fate and circumstances that cannot be helped.
 Japanese believe that when there is no other alternative, one must accept one’s fate and circumstances, no matter how unfortunate.

 Kansha